RobWar-code/sci-booster/README.md

 				"title": "",
 				"keywords": "",
 				"user_authors": [
-					"id": , // May be null (id of the link) "username": ""
+					"id": , // May be null (id of the user) "username": ""
 				], // Authors who are users
 				"external_authors": [
-					"id": , // May be null (id of the link)
+					"id": , // May be null (id of the author) "author": ""
-					"author": ""
 				],
 				"references": [